RTXteam/RTX/code/ARAX/Documentation/DSL_Documentation.md

     - If not specified the default input will be false.

+* ##### prune_threshold

+    - The max number of nodes allowed to fulfill any intermediate QNode.
+Nodes in excess of this threshold will be pruned, using Fisher Exact Test to rank answers.

+    - Acceptable input types: integer.

+    - This is not a required parameter and may be omitted.

+    - `500` and `2000` are examples of valid inputs.

+    - If not specified the default input will be 1000.

 ### expand(kp=RTX-KG2)
 This command reaches out to the RTX-KG2 API to find all bioentity subpaths that satisfy the query graph.